Clee681/Clee681.github.io/source/_posts/2013-10-07-a-small-case-study-of-objects-and-classes-in-ruby.markdown

 => [Regexp, Object, Kernel, BasicObject]
 ```

-So, we know that object is of the class Regex and has several ancestors.
+So, for the first expression, we know that object is of the class Regex and has several ancestors.
 Looking into the documentation for the Regex and Object classes, we find that both classes define instance methods for the triple equals operator.

 The Object instance method: "Case Equality – For class Object, effectively the same as calling #==, but typically overridden by descendants to provide meaningful semantics in case statements."

 The Regex instance method: "Case Equality — Used in case statements."

-However, since Regex is the most immediate class, the Object inherits the method definition from Regex.
+Since Regex is the most immediate class, the Object inherits the method definition from Regex.
 The last bit of reference comes from how the case statement executes (described below).

 ```ruby
 case obj